 Hey guys!
 Today we’re making a lovely foaming lavender DIY face wash.
 Now, I’m not sure we could call this the best face wash for combination skin.
 I certainly didn’t plan it when I started making it.
 But I do have combination skin and I love its cleansing properties.
 It can remove my makeup and it smells divine!
 If you’re a lavender fan, this one is for you!

 Okay, I know you had to wait a bit long the recipe; longer than expected (but not as long as for the DIY dark circle serum) as I needed to test and experiment.
 There were a few tries that went severely wrong (see more below).

 I whipped this one up as I wanted something foamy and lathery and would properly cleanse my face.
-And I have to say this is a lovely foaming facial cleanser that effectively removes makeup.
+And I have to say this is a lovely foaming facial cleanser that somewhat removes makeup (but not too thoroughly; I use it after I remove makeup completely).
 Above all, it’s full of lavender in scent and in appearance!
 It’s not that I’m a great lavender fan, but it surely complements this DIY face wash nicely!